markpmlim/EquiRectangular2CompactCubemap/README.md

     createCompactmapTextureWithEACTexture:withResolution:
 ```

 The initial equirectangular texture can be created from 8-bit or 16-bit images.
-Subsequent textures created have an OpenGL internal format of 32-bit floats if the demo is run on macOS. iOS' OpenGLES does not support 32-bit floats so these subsequent textures created with an internal format of 16-bit half floats.
+Subsequent textures created have an OpenGL internal format of 32-bit floats if the demo is run on macOS. iOS' OpenGLES does not support 32-bit floats so these subsequent textures are created with an internal format of 16-bit half floats.

 <br />
 <br />